origigi777/RoadTrafficSystem/README.md

 # RoadTrafficSystem
-a Java final project I made for an Object-Oriented course in college - this project contains the most important elements in OOP.
+a Java  project I made  - this project contains the most important elements in OOP.
 I hope the project will help B.sc students to understand the idea of OOP or will give inspiration for other java projects.

 the idea of the project is to create a traffic system simulator step by step.